tomeshnet/tomesh.net/projects.md

 All deployment efforts and governance for a physical mesh network in Toronto.

 **Status:** Planning
-We are setting up our first few permanent links.
+We are setting up our first few permanent test links.

 **Required Skills**
 Network planning, radios, network configurations, community outreach, mechanical design, electrical expertise, working with building management.